Keep in Touch

 The Tiko-Limbe Islands are in the Gulf of Guinea, on Africa’s west coast.
 The area has incredibly high biodiversity and many endemic marine species.
 There are four species of sea turtles, five whale species, the critically endangered West Indian Ocean coelacanth, the endangered West African manatee, and more.
 The endangered Cameroon clawless otter inhabits the islands’ bodies of freshwater.

 This project with local partner The Environment and Rural Development Foundation (ERuDeF) funds solar power for 40 homes and a health center.
 Solar-powered fish smokers and cold storage will also be provided for local artisanal fishers.
-Project partner ERuDeF estimates that these benefits can help increase household incomes by two to five percent per year.
+ERuDeF estimates that these benefits can help increase household incomes by two to five percent per year.

 Project Updates